cvlasov/sqrt-law/j-uniward/README.md

 There are two subdirectories:
 * ```costs```: These files do not do embedding.
 They only use J-UNIWARD to compute the costs of changing each coefficient in an image and save these costs to a file.
 * ```embedding```: These files do embedding.
 They behave in the same way as the J-UNIWARD code that can be downloaded straight from the DDE Lab website.
+* ```embed-with-costs```: These files do embedding.
+They are just like those in ```embedding``` except that they use pre-computed costs rather than computing the costs, as the original J-UNIWARD code does.
+* ```utilities```: This consists of a file called ```jpeg_utils.cpp``` that provides a number of JPEG utilities.
+It can display the number of coefficients that differ between cover and stego images and by how much they differ (+1, -1, or something else) as well as the number of non-zero coefficients in cover images.
+This will be expanded as new utilities are needed.